kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

    [kind] can be used for creating a local Kubernetes cluster for development environments or for the creation of a temporary [bootstrap cluster] used to provision a target [management cluster] on the selected infrastructure provider.

-   The installation procedure depends on the version of kind; if you are planning to use the docker infrastructure provider, please follow the additional instructions in the dedicated tab:
+   The installation procedure depends on the version of kind; if you are planning to use the Docker infrastructure provider, please follow the additional instructions in the dedicated tab:

-   {{#tabs name:"install-kind" tabs:"v0.9.x,Docker"}}
+   {{#tabs name:"install-kind" tabs:"Default,Docker"}}
-   {{#tab v0.9.x}}
+   {{#tab Default}}

    Create the kind cluster:
    ```bash